ionathanch/MutualInduction/README.md

 To clean up, we remove the name of the inductive type from the goal, then intros the constructor arguments, the induction hypotheses, and the generalized variables.
+If the goal is trivially `PUnit`, it gets solved by its constructor.
+If an induction hypothesis is the trivial `PUnit`, it gets cleared away.

 This work is done by `Lean.Elab.Tactic.deduplicate`.

 ## Extensions

+There are many possible usability improvements for this tactic.
+A simple one is adding an option to keep missing motives as additional goals instead of filling them with `PUnit`, but this use case seems rare.
+Below are other more elaborate potential extensions.

 ### Joint theorems